Find all issues on your instance with links.

 Warnings and Issues

-For Confluence pages the URL is always the one with viewpage.action?pageId in - you can get the pageId by clicking Edit and copying it out of Confluence.
+For Confluence pages the URL is always the one with viewpage.action?pageId in - you can get the pageId as described in the Atlassian documentation.
 A Confluence macro would save having to do this.
 Alternatively just click through on the remote link from the Jira issue.

 Adding a remote link to an issue does not reindex the issue - the function won’t find it until it’s indexed.
 Make an edit or do any action on the issue to get it reindexed.